XavierRiera/MTL_S101/app/README.md

    cd Birdify
    ```

-2. (Optional but recommended) Create a virtual environment:
+2. (Optional but recommended) Create a virtual environment if not created previously:
    ```bash
    python3.10 -m venv .venv
    source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`